HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Method

-For similar heads $\mathcal{H}_{similar}$, characterized by high redundancy, we employ the Greedy Star Clustering algorithm \citep{rus2006star} to divide them into clusters $\mathcal{C} = \{C_1, \dots, C_m\}$, ensuring that every head in a cluster is similar to its central head.
-Within each cluster $C_j$, the head with the highest centrality is designated as the pivot head $h_{pivot}^{(j)}$.
+For similar heads $\mathcal{H}_{\text{similar}}$, characterized by high redundancy, we employ the greedy star clustering algorithm \citep{Aslam_Pelekhov_Rus_2004} to divide them into clusters $\mathcal{C} = \{C_1, \dots, C_m\}$, ensuring that every head in a cluster is similar to its central head.
+Within each cluster $C_j$, the head with the highest centrality is designated as the pivot head $h_{\text{pivot}}^{(j)}$.
 Since the attention distribution of the pivot head effectively approximates that of the other members in the cluster, we retain its full KV cache to serve as a representative monitor for the attention shift.
 The remaining heads are classified as satellite heads: where $\setminus$ denotes the set difference operation.
-Consequently, satellite heads undergo aggressive compression to significantly minimize GPU memory usage, yet remain subject to dynamic updates guided by the pivot heads during inference.
-For a comprehensive description of the implementation pipeline and the robustness analysis of our taxonomy, please refer to Appendix~\ref{sec:appendix_c}.
+Consequently, satellite heads undergo compression to significantly minimize GPU memory usage, yet remain subject to dynamic updates guided by the pivot heads during inference.
+For a comprehensive description of the implementation pipeline, in conjunction with evaluations of the robustness, efficiency, and transferability of our offline calibration, see the Appendix~\ref{sec:appendix_c}.